-Unless you know that you will be using your resources with a product such as PPFA/400 (which does use the prefixed naming conventions), we recommend you do not use the prefixed naming conventions.
+Unless you know that you will be using your overlay and page segment resources with a product such as PPFA/400 (which does use the prefixed naming conventions), or have previously adopted that naming convention, we recommend you do not use the prefixed naming conventions.
 To do this, access Edit->Preferences->AS/400 and ensure that the check marks from the four "Prefix" boxes are removed, as shown in Figure 4 on page 9.
 This is the default setting - all this means is that your resources will not be prefixed with "O1", "F1" and so on.